 Start your Peace Region online grant application and follow the instructions to complete and submit your Notice of Intent.

-Your NOI will be reviewed by our First Nations Working Group and you will receive written notice via email advising you to contact specific First Nations in our Peace Region to discuss your proposed project.
+Your NOI will be reviewed by our First Nations Working Group and you will receive notice by email advising you to contact specific First Nations in our Peace Region to discuss your proposed project.

-- First Nations Priorities’ and Values: Discuss specific priorities and values for the First Nations and identify how this information can be incorporated into the project scope.
+1. First Nations priorities’ and values: Discuss specific priorities and values for the First Nations and identify how this information can be incorporated into the project scope.

-- Community Activity Timelines: Discuss the timelines of the project activities relative to traditional, cultural or community activities and how to ensure there is no conflict between activities.
+2. Community activity timelines: Discuss the timelines of the project activities relative to traditional, cultural, or community activities, and how to ensure there is no conflict between activities.

-- Traditional Knowledge: Discuss if there are opportunities to incorporate traditional and local knowledge into the project scope.
+3. Traditional knowledge: Discuss if there are opportunities to incorporate traditional and local knowledge into the project scope.

-- Training Opportunities: Discuss and determine First Nations’ training opportunities related to the project (e.g. electrofishing certification).
+4. Training opportunities: Discuss and determine First Nations’ training opportunities related to the project (e.g. electrofishing certification).
 Costs associated with First Nations’ training can be included as a budget line item in the project application.

-- Employment Approach: Discuss preferred approach to hiring First Nations’ members who may be involved in the project and determine appropriate daily rates for First Nations (e.g. hiring members on an individual basis or hiring through the First Nation or a First Nation-owned company).
+5. Employment approach: Discuss preferred approach to hiring First Nations’ members who may be involved in the project and determine appropriate daily rates for First Nations (e.g. hiring members on an individual basis or hiring through the First Nation or a First Nation-owned company).

-i.
-Financial or in-kind support – First Nation contributes funds or in-kind services which increase the total value of the project
+1) Financial or in-kind support – A First Nation contributes funds or in-kind services that increase the total value of the project;

-ii.
-Support in principle – A First Nation provides a letter of support for the project but is not directly involved
+2) Support in principle – A First Nation provides a letter of support for the project but is not directly involved in the project;

-iii.
-Working relationship – Budgeted involvement in the project. (e.g. First Nations technicians employed through the project)
+3) Working relationship – Budgeted involvement in the project (e.g. First Nations’ technicians employed through the project).

-iv.
-Project development support – First Nation contributes to project development and implementation
+4) Project development support – A First Nation contributes to project development and implementation.